michelpereira/awesome-open-source-games/README.md

 - [Drill Bunny](https://github.com/DreamShowAdventures/LudumDare29) - Drill game with a bunny finding good stuff under the earth.
 - [DuckHunt JavaScript](https://github.com/MattSurabian/DuckHunt-JavaScript) - DuckHunt ported to JavaScript and HTML5 with a level creator.
 - [Emberwind](https://github.com/operasoftware/Emberwind) - Fantasy game port of the indie platform game Emberwind.
-- [ExecutiveMan](https://github.com/CamHenlin/ExecutiveMan) - Clone of NES game MegaMan, written in Javascript.
+- [ExecutiveMan](https://github.com/CamHenlin/ExecutiveMan) - Clone of NES game MegaMan, written in JavaScript.
 - [Fluid Table Tennis](https://github.com/anirudhjoshi/fluid_table_tennis) - Renders a table tennis game interacting with a full-color real-time fluid simulation at 60 FPS.
 - [Heal 'em All](https://github.com/krzysu/game-off-2013) - Explore old, abandoned graveyard, heal as many zombies as you can, and find your way out.
 But be careful not to become one of them.
 - [HotFix](https://github.com/sdrdis/hotfix) - Help Hotfix collect stargazers and avoid enemies.
 Collect commits to upgrade hotfix and add new features.
-- [hurry!](https://github.com/hughsk/ludum-dare-27) - Dodge and shoot the red targets, grabbing the bombs as you go.
-Survive as long as possible and try to get a high score.
 - [Hyperspace Garbage Collector](https://github.com/razh/game-off-2013) - Guide N4n through the dangerous trash-heap caverns to reach the Primary Systems Core and restore compliance to the Trash.
 - [I Spy A Ghost](https://github.com/OmarShehata/I-Spy-A-Ghost) - An experimental p2p multiplayer game made in HTML5/Phaser using WebRTC.
 - [Jekyll & Hyde Collide](https://github.com/awesome-interactive/game-off-2013) - Simple Unity 2d game that is very literally based around the theme of "change" using the classic Jeykll and Hyde story.